StevenDB995/techhub/README.md

 ## Visitor account

-Currently, only I can publish content to the website, but any decent users are welcomed to experience the features of this website through a shared visitor account.
-The login detail is as follows:
+Currently, only I can publish content to the website, but any decent users are welcomed to experience the features of this website through a publicly shared visitor account.
+The login credentials are as follows:

 - Username: `Visitor`
 - Password: `stevenIsAwesome!`